 The response phase includes the mobilization of the necessary emergency services and first responders in the disaster area.
-This is likely to include a first wave of core emergency services, such as firefighters, policeand ambulance crews.
+This is likely to include a first wave of core emergency services, such as firefighters, police and ambulance crews.

-Readiness and Emergency Management Procedures
+Readiness and Emergency Management

 The purpose of this plan is to give staff, volunteers and patrons of the Huntsville Madison County Public Library information and instructions meant to assist them in the event of a variety of emergencies.
 As an occupant of one of our buildings, you need to be familiar with these procedures.
 Read them carefully.
-If you have any questions, consult the Administrative Coordinator, your supervisor, or the Executive Director.
+If you have any questions, consult the Disaster Team.